 - Please visit the links to the left for important course information.

-- Skyline College classes start Wednesday, January 20.
-Our first CHEM 234 class meeting will be on that day at 11:10 am in 4-273 (please note the room change from the original schedule).
+- Our first CHEM 234 class meeting will be on Wednesday, January 18, 11:10 am - Noon in 7-115

 - Please sign up for the Sapling Learning Online Homework System: